ameyaZope/netsec-lab-2/README.md

 ## Packet Sniffer
 This is a basic packet sniffer made in accordance with lab 2 of CSE 508 Network Security Course.
+This Python script implements a simple packet sniffer specifically designed for monitoring HTTP and TLS traffic.
+It utilizes the Scapy library to capture packets over a specified network interface or from a pcap file.
+The script is capable of identifying and displaying information about HTTP requests (including method, host, and path) as well as details about TLS sessions (such as the version and server name, if available).
+Users can specify the network interface to monitor or a pcap file to read from via command-line arguments.
+Additionally, the script allows for the application of a Berkeley Packet Filter (BPF) expression to limit the captured traffic according to the user's needs.
+The program is structured to be user-friendly, offering help messages and usage instructions through its command-line interface.

 ### Sample Usage and Sample Output
 #### \[mysniffer.py\] With Specified Network Interface